Close-up reveals tiny ‘campfires’ on the Sun

 It’s a fair assumption, but that’s all it is.
 Our ancestors believed angry gods controlled the weather; we believe there are unchangeable laws of nature.
 But the future may have other ideas.

 Hume’s problem of induction has troubled philosophers ever since.
 His scepticism is why scientists talk about probabilities, not certainties.
 It may not stop you from sleeping tonight, but it should give you pause for thought.

 So, do we know the Sun will rise tomorrow?

 Yes, say some, we do.
+The philosophers are splitting hairs.
+We have sent probes out into the solar system and built powerful telescopes to monitor the movements of the stars and planets.
 We understand the Sun far better than our superstitious ancestors, and rely on much more than past experience or blind faith.

 No, say others, we don’t.
 History is full of improbable and unlikely events, and belief systems that have come crashing down without warning.
+You can no more prove that the future will be like the past than the Sun worshipper can prove their rituals please the Sun god.
 We all will just have to wait and see.

 - Is uncertainty scary or exciting?